Privacy Policy

 The storage in logfiles is done to ensure the functionality of the website.
 The data is also used to optimize the website and to ensure the security of our IT systems.
 An analysis of the data for marketing purposes does not take place.

-5.3.
-Legal basis for data processing
+3. Legal basis for data processing

 The legal basis for the temporary storage of data and logfiles is Art.
-6 (1) (1) (f) GDPR.
+6 (1) (f) GDPR.

-5.4.
-Duration of storage
+4. Duration of storage

 The data will be deleted as soon as it is no longer necessary for the purpose of its collection.
 The session is complete when the collection of data for the provision of the website is accomplished.

 The collection of data for the provision of the website and the storage of the data in log files is absolutely necessary for the operation of the website.
+The user can object to this.
+Whether the objection is successful is to be determined within the framework of a balancing of interests.

-6. Use of cookies
+Use of cookies

-6.1.
-Description and scope of data processing
+1. Description and scope of data processing

 When you visit our website, we use technical tools for various functions, in particular cookies, which can be stored on your device.
 When you visit our website for the first time and at any time later, you have the choice of whether you generally permit the setting of cookies or which individual additional functions you would like to select.
 You can make changes in your browser settings or via our consent manager.
 Cookies are text files or information in a database that are stored on your hard drive and assigned to the browser you are using so that certain information can be passed to the entity that sets the cookie.
-Below describes both the technically necessary and unnecessary cookies that are used:

 We use technically necessary cookies, which are required for the technical structure of the website.
 Without these cookies, our website cannot be displayed (completely correctly) or the support functions are not possible.